fmidev/himan/doc/configuration.md

 <a name="Time_2"/>

-## Lead time method 1: Listing hours
+## Lead time method 1: Listing times

 With key `hours` the hours (lead times) that should be calculated are listed.
 Values are separated with a comma, if a hyphen ('-') is used, Himan will interpolate values to fill the gap.